Last Updated on March 19, 2023 by Ali Abbas Khan

 There are 3 basic types of jet condensers which are as followsw

 - Barometric Jet Condenser or High-level Jet Condenser

 - Ejector Condenser

 As we can see the word “counter” itself says that the flow of steam and water are opposite to each other.
-In counter-flow jet condenser steam comes into the chamber from below and the cooling water comes from the top.
-The air pump creates a vacuum which forces cooling water into the condenser.
+In a counter-flow jet, condenser steam comes into the chamber from below and the cooling water comes from the top.
+The air pump creates a vacuum that forces cooling water into the condenser.

 This condensate is drawn out with the help of a pump into the hot well.
 The condensate is drawn out from the hot well.
 The equipment required for the construction of the counterflow jet condenser is less costly and simple.
 The quantity of cooling water required is less.

-Barometric or high level jet condenser works much similar to counter flow jet condensers.
+Barometric or high-level jet condenser works much similarly to counter-flow jet condensers.
 There are a few changes in the basic structure, there is a long discharge pipe from where the condensate passes and accumulates in the hot well.

 Unlike other condensers, there’s no need for a pump to extract the condensate.
 The potential energy of condensate is high enough to make it fall this is because of the long discharge pipe.

 In the Ejector type jet condenser, the steam and cooling water mix and pass through a few metal cones.
 These metal cones increase the time taken by the water to come down, thus increasing the time of heat transfer.
 The steam enters into the condenser through a non-return valve (the steam can only go in and can’t come out of the valve).